ygidtu/trackplot/docs/interactive.md

 - show_y_label: whether to show y-axis label
 - y_label: the text of y-axis title
 - theme: the theme name
-- strand_choice: the strand to draw on side plot
+- strand_choice: the strand to draw on site plot

 Returns `Plot`